vmedina927/README-generator/README.md

 npm i
 ```
 ## Usage 🏆
-Use inquirer from your command line to answer questions about your project.
+The user should clone the repository from Github and download Node.
+This application also requires a file system and inquirer module.
+Also, use inquirer from your command line to answer questions about your project.
 ## License 📛
 Copyright © MIT.
 All rights reserved.